louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Explain the notion of strong collision resistance

-###Name hash functions that are currently recommended
+###Name hash functions that are currently recommended (You do not need to know the Merkle-Damgard construction and the sponge construction for hash functions)

 ###Past paper question (10 marks)